How to Get Rid of Baby Eczema

 • Hormones

-Baby acne is typically found on the baby’s forehead, chin, scalp, neck, back, and/or their chest whereas baby eczema is found on their face, cheeks, chin, scalp, and forehead then later develops on their knees and elbows.
+Baby acne is usually found on the baby’s forehead, chin, scalp, neck, back, and/or their chest whereas baby eczema is found on their face and scalp, then later develops on their knees and elbows.
 It does not typically affect their diaper area!

 how to get rid of baby eczema